mendzmartin/FEMTISE_TUTORIAL/docs/symmetric_finite_1d_kronig_penney_potential.md

 Pkg.instantiate()
 ```

-#### Develop Package

-In case it is necessary, we must add the FEMTISE package to the environment with the local location.
+In case it is necessary, add the FEMTISE package to the environment with the local location.

 ```julia
 develop_package = false